Helping businesses to become more energy efficient and to cut costs and carbon

-Retail businesses can benefit from an energy review, but are ineligible for a capital grant.
+Retail businesses could benefit from an energy review, but were ineligible for a capital grant.

-The project covers the Greater Cambridge and Greater Peterborough Local Enterprise Partnership (LEP) area, which includes the following 14 local authority areas;
+The project covered the Greater Cambridge and Greater Peterborough Local Enterprise Partnership (LEP) area, which includes the following 14 local authority areas;

 - East Cambridgeshire